Boat Licence Theory

 Yes, they are.
 Our online enrolment system is configured to automatically deduct the discounted amount before sending an invoice depending on the number booking online at any one time.
 For two people, the discount is 5%.
 For three people the discount is 10%.
 For four or more people the discount is 15%.
 The discount is applied to each person on the booking.

 Yes, we recommend all students complete some prior learning before completing the course.
 It will assist in preparing for the multiple-choice knowledge test.
-On completion of the enrolment process students are provided links to course learning resources containing course pre-reading documentation and quizzes.The course is also structured to provide students with all the learning required in order to pass the boat licence knowledge test assessment.
+On completion of the enrolment process you will be provided with access to the course learning resources area.

 What does the boat licence multiple-choice test assessment involve?+